CirclesEntropy/blackpaper/README.md

 <div id='section-id-22'/>

 ## Introduction: Islands of Low Entropy

 Entropy is a physical concept that measures the degree of disorder or randomness in a system.
 Physicist Erwin Schrödinger once argued that living organisms, including human beings, are able to maintain a relatively low level of entropy or disorder within their bodies, despite being subject to the second law of thermodynamics, which states that the entropy of a closed system tends to increase over time.
 Schrödinger used the term "islands of low entropy" to describe living organisms, which are able to maintain a highly ordered state in the face of the increasing disorder of the surrounding environment.
 He believed that this ability to maintain low entropy was linked to the ability of living organisms to store and utilize information, and he suggested that the genetic code might be the basis of this information storage and processing.

 As individuals become seamlessly entangled with the data they produce and in the process form their own data simulacra, a lack of autonomy over it has led to these simulacra becoming increasingly commodified and entropic with the emergence of an unscrupulous marketplace where data is owned by third parties and sold to the highest bidder.
 Thus, it becomes important to reduce entropy of this data in order to not completely abstract it from the human being it represents.
 Transposing the ideas of Schrödinger, "islands of low data entropy" must actively be maintained by providing complete data autonomy and zero-compromise privacy and security guarantees for users.

-[^baud]: Although its dictionary meaning is simply a representation of something, a [simulacrum](https://web.archive.org/web/20200627011355/http://it.stlawu.edu/~global/glossary/simulacra.def.html) according to Baudrillard is a copy of something that no longer has an original.

 Attempting to address this problem leads to questions such as: what if it were possible to perform meaningful computations on data where the individual inputs of each person are hidden, and where the outputs enabled people to perform meaningful actions without revealing who is who in the network?
 <!-- Thus protecting individual + collective relations (from the last point). -->
 <!-- Perhaps we can make a stronger point to these questions (and the "why" of Entropy) if we mention the issue with the current credit/CirclesUBI system and we need an AWoT in the first palce -->

 This blackpaper outlines the efforts of Circles Entropy to provide answers to these questions.
 Circles Entropy was initially conceived as a project to implement an anonymous web of trust (AWoT).
 Ruminating on the concept of an AWoT from a technical viewpoint, Circles Entropy broadened its focus as a project that seeks to anonymize social relationships at the data computation level.

 The use case for anonymous credit and payment systems using Circles Entropy is that it can enhance the privacy and security of credit networks by enabling participants to transact without revealing their identity or transaction history.
 A user can prove that they have the necessary creditworthiness or collateral to participate in the network, without revealing any sensitive information about their identity or financial history.
 Our aim is to create a framework where individuals can transact with zero compromises on privacy.